D1firehail/AdeptiScanner-GI/README.md

 - Automated scanning will only work properly if this program is being run as admin
 - Automated scanning is expected to work for 4 and 5 star artifacts, it's not expected to automatically scroll through any lower tier artifacts
 1. Follow the instructions under `How to prepare for scanning`
-2. (Optional) Scroll your artifact list to look something like **---this---** to lower the amount of times it has to scroll.
+2. (Optional) Scroll your artifact list to look [something like this](https://github.com/D1firehail/AdeptiScanner-GI/blob/master/scroll-example.png?raw=true) to lower the amount of times it has to scroll.
 Note how the stars for the top row is visible and the white/Beige label for the bottom row is fully visible
 3. Press the `Start Auto` button
     - During the scan, you can press the escape button on your keyboard to pause it
     - `Resume` will make the scanner resume the scan